Home/Borrowers/Land Acquisition & Development Hard Money Financing in Boston

 Do you provide financing for pre-development costs beyond land acquisition?

-Yes, we can structure loans that fund not only land acquisition but also pre-development soft costs including architectural design, engineering, environmental assessments, surveying, permitting fees, and property taxes during the pre-construction period.
-These comprehensive land and pre-development loans help developers preserve equity capital for construction while advancing projects through the design and entitlement phases.
-The total loan amount, including pre-development costs, typically does not exceed 60% of the property's as-completed value or 65% of total project cost.
+Yes.
+We can structure loans that fund land acquisition plus pre-development soft costs including architectural design, civil engineering, environmental assessment, geotechnical studies, permitting fees, legal costs, and property taxes during the pre-construction period.
+Total loan amount including pre-development costs is sized based on total project cost and after-completion value.
+These comprehensive early-stage loans help developers preserve equity capital for construction while advancing projects through the entitlement and design phases.